 How can I make this casserole spicy?

-Add cayenne pepper or red pepper flakes to the cream sauce or mix in diced jalapeños for an extra kick that complements the savory flavors of kielbasa.
+Mix cayenne pepper or red pepper flakes into the sauce or toss in chopped jalapeños for some heat .

 Conclusion